The Managed Office: When flexible workspace falls short and DIY isn’t an option

 Business moves at the speed of lighting – unlike the pace of traditional real estate.
 When business milestones like global expansion, project deadlines, or a new client win in a foreign market set off the need to deploy a team and open a new office, there’s no luxury of time.
 Likewise, short-term projects with requirements beyond what a serviced office can accommodate drive the need for a custom workspace solution with its own lease structure and fit-out.

 Speed to execution and length of occupation are two considerations that can render existing real estate procurement processes and supply chains inadequate.
 The standard time of 12 to 18 months it takes to search for, fit out, and deliver a workspace is disproportionate to the length of required occupation – especially from a cost perspective.
-Managed office spaces remove the organization from the process to execute on time while investing less in delivery and achieving a better outcome.
+Managed office spaces remove the organisation from the process to execute on time while investing less in delivery and achieving a better outcome.

 4. When it’s not just about flexibility